-FRESH, vine-ripened tomatoes are one of the great joys of summer.
+Fresh, vine-ripened tomatoes are one of the great joys of summer.
 However, sometimes diseases, pests and/or environmental stresses get in the way of our tomato harvests.

 The best way to avoid tomato troubles is to start with healthy plants.
 They are better able to fend off diseases and pests than stressed or weak plants.
 Choose a planting site in full sun and keep the soil evenly moist throughout the season.
 Provide a steady source of nutrients, too.
 At planting time, add a granular fertilizer that's made for tomatoes, such as our Gardener's Best Organic Tomato Fertilizer.
 During the growing season, treat your plants to a water-soluble fertilizer, such as Plant Health Care.

 Even the best-cared-for plants can be plagued by problems.
 Diagnosing the culprit is the first step — is it a disease?
 An insect?
 An environmental condition?
 Here are some of the most common tomato problems and recommended solutions.
 Keep in mind that problems with your tomatoes will depend on many factors, including your soil and climate, as well as localized disease and insect pest outbreaks.
-Consult your cooperative extension system office for more information.

 Fruit with black sunken areas on the blossom end are a sign of blossom-end rot.
 Although it looks like a disease, blossom-end rot is caused by a calcium deficiency, usually aggravated by drought or uneven watering, root damage and/or excess nitrogen.

 Fortunately, blossom-end rot will usually occur on just a small number of fruit, especially at the beginning of the harvest season.
-To prevent it, provide sufficent water to plants to keep soil moist throughout the growing season and apply a thick layer of straw mulch to help conserve soil moisture.
+To prevent it, provide sufficient water to plants to keep soil moist throughout the growing season and apply a thick layer of straw mulch to help conserve soil moisture.
 You can also combat the problem with a ready-to-use spray called Rot-Stop, which is an all-natural formula for blossom-end rot.
 More information on blossom-end rot.